Troop Philosophy

 The basic unit of the Troop is the Patrol.
 Patrols consist of a small group Scouts (usually 8 at most) who are responsible to one another for carrying on basic camping duties, needs, and functioning as a team during other Troop activities.
 Patrol members camp, cook, eat, sleep, and pray together at outings.

-At the overall troop level, Scouts plan the specifics of Troop Meetings, Activities, and the monthly campout at their Patrol Leaders Council (PLC) Meeting the first Tuesday of each month.
-A representative from each Patrol (usually the Patrol Leader or Assistant Patrol Leader) represents his Patrol at the PLC.
+At the overall troop level, Scouts plan the specifics of Troop Meetings, activities, and the monthly campout at their Patrol Leaders Council (PLC) Meeting the first Tuesday of each month.
+The Patrol Leader and Assistant Patrol Leaders represents the Patrol at the PLC.
 The Scoutmaster and other key leadership figures preside over the meeting.

 The higher ranks of Star, Life, and Eagle are achieved at a more individualized self-initiated pace.
-Attaining higher ranks entails earning merit badges, doing service work and/or projects for the community, and serving in roles of responsibility and leadership to the Troop and in service to younger Scouts.
+Attaining higher ranks entails earning merit badges, doing service work, and serving in roles of responsibility and leadership to the Troop and in service to younger Scouts.